 A professional coach enhances the way individuals think, work and succeed.
 Coaching is like a booster rocket that helps people communicate with greater effectiveness and be more emotionally intelligent with those around them.
 Improved workplace relationships is a typical outcome as employees become aware of their impact on others and understand their share of the responsibility.
 For supervisors and managers, coaching affords the chance to learn how to lead rather than direct.
-Throughout the process, coachees have the opportunity to move beyond their self-perceived limits and gain fresh perspectives as they identify specific actions and new learnings that improve themselves and help them become more effective team members.
+Throughout the process, coaches have the opportunity to move beyond their self-perceived limits and gain fresh perspectives as they identify specific actions and new learning that improve themselves and help them become more effective team members.
 Better people make better organizations, so everyone should have a coach.

-A Private Conflict Guide
+A Private Conflict

 People are often disoriented during complex interpersonal conflicts.
 However, a conflict coach can help an individual understand how to manage the dispute.
 The coaching process provides coachees with an opportunity to consider different perspectives and potential responses to the situation.
 For example, the coachee can strategize different resolution options in addition to deciding if and how to engage with the other person.
 The process also equips coachees with the insights and skills to make better choices that serve both their own interests and those of their organization.
 Coaching improves an employee’s ability to work through a specific dispute, and it also provides an opportunity for personal growth to handle future conflicts.